caslab-code/qc-higher-energy-state-attack/README.md

    2. `delay.ipynb`: Figure 5, which shows the higher-energy states decoherence patterns on the IQ plane.
 Figure 7, which shows the decoherence behavior of different states.
    3. `reset.ipynb`: Figure 6, which shows the influence of the normal reset and CSR on different states.

-3. `2-state_leakage` [3 compute-hours]: This directory contains the code to evaluate state leakage and Shannon capacity of the covert channel with different reset mechanisms and delay times.
+3. `2-state_leakage` [6 compute-hours]: This directory contains the code to evaluate state leakage and Shannon capacity of the covert channel with different reset mechanisms and delay times.
+    1. `state_leakage.ipynb`: Figure 9, which displays the state leakage of various reset protocols as a function of end-to-end delay; Figure 10, which examines the worst-case Shannon capacity across the state leakage covert channel of various protocols as a function of end-to-end delay.
+The notebook utilizes experiment data stored in the `data` subdirectory and exports PDF and interactive HTML figures to the `figures` subdirectory.
+The relevant data directly informs Table 3.

 4. `3-attack_on_quantum_algorithms` [3 compute-hours]: This directory contains the code for the attack on four quantum algorithms: Deutsch-Jozsa, inverse quantum Fourier transformation, Grover's search, and variational quantum eigensolver (VQE).
    1. `vqe`: (Due to the IBM Quantum architecture update, this may be disabled temporarily for the custom program, so this may not be successfully executed) This directory contains the code for creating the custom VQE program, and the code to generate Figure 13, which shows the optimization process of VQE with different input states.